The Long Blondes: Someone to Drive You Home

-"Couples" and "Singles"
+Couples and Singles

 After an extended European tour, in October 2007 The Long Blondes began work on their second album with producer Erol Alkan, who had previously produced their more dance orientated b-sides such as "Five Ways To End It" and "Fulwood Babylon".
-On 19 December 2007, it was announced that the new album's title would be "Couples".
+On 19 December 2007, it was announced that the new album's title would be Couples.
 The title alludes to the David Bowie album "Heroes" and also to a loose theme of the album as a "big breakup album".
-Before the album was released, all five members created their own cryptic promo videos explaining the inspiration behind "Couples".
+Before the album was released, all five members created their own cryptic promo videos explaining the inspiration behind Couples.
 The band stated that the album drew influences from Italo disco revival acts such as Glass Candy and the Italians Do It Better label. and ABBA.
 Cox stated that "...there's something really innocent about Abba videos... really kinda funny, futuristic but old fashioned at the same time and that's how we see our music on this album.".
+By the time of the recording, the two couples in the band, Cox and Chaplin and Turvey and Hollis, had broken up and inter-band relations had deteriorated.

-"Couples" was released on 7 April 2008, preceded by a single, "Century", released on 24 March 2008.
+Couples was released on 7 April 2008, preceded by a single, "Century", released on 24 March 2008.
 The album reached number 48 in the UK album chart.
 The album was generally well received by critics.
 Click Music gave the album a 4.5 out of 5 and said it was "a worthy contender for record of the year".
 The Guardian gave the album another 4-star review, noting the album's shift in style – saying that some tracks shared "more with the cinematic perfection of Kylie Minogue's "Confide in Me" than the kitchen sink dramas of Pulp".
 A mixed 6/10 review in NME said the album was "not terrible, but disappointing" and "whereas once they sang of suburban boredom tempered with the thrill of escape, now they've started to sound like they'd be happy to stay put".
 After "Century", the next song to be taken off the album was "Guilt", which was released on 7" and digital download.

 On 9 June 2008, the band posted on their official website that Cox had fallen ill and that he had to be rushed to hospital, which meant that they had to cancel all their live appearances until the end of July.
 The band were due to play a support slot on Duran Duran's Red Carpet Massacre tour at the Birmingham NIA and the O2 Arena in London and on the John Peel stage at Glastonbury.